linni1234/mongodb_workshop_atlas_vector_search/readme.md

 # Movie Embedding and Query System

-This project provides a system for embedding movie documents using **Azure OpenAI** and querying them using **MongoDB Atlas Vector Search**.
+This project provides a system for embedding movie documents using **Azure OpenAI** or **Google VertexAI** and querying them using **MongoDB Atlas Vector Search**.
 The system processes movie documents, generates embeddings, and stores them in a MongoDB collection.
 It also supports querying the embedded documents using MongoDB Atlas Vector Search.

 ## Project Structure